Compensation for a Traumatic Brain Injury

 How a Kentucky Brain Injury Attorney Can Help You

 A brain injury can trigger long-term changes in your life, including the way you behave.
-You may have less self-control and lower capacity to be caring toward other people.
+You may have less self-control and a lower capacity to be caring toward other people.
 It can damage your relationships.
 It can leave you in need of constant supervision.

 The costs, both emotional and financial, are high.